Fitness and Wellness Task Force

 To enhance the health and wellness of people with spinal cord injury through the development and implementation of evidence-based physical fitness and health initiatives created by an interdisciplinary team of clinicians and researchers in the field of spinal cord injury rehabilitation.

-Check out our goals and ongoing projects, then contact the Task Force Co-Chairs to learn how to get involved.
+Access to the SCI-ISIG and the opportunity to participate in its task forces are benefits of ACRM membership.
+CLICK HERE to learn more and join us.
+We invite you to check out our goals and ongoing projects, then contact the Task Force Chair to learn how to get involved.
 We welcome your participation!

 - Develop ACRM SCI-ISIG fitness and wellness products based on the most current evidence-based exercise and physical fitness guidelines and recommendations;